Gente Nueva: Veracruz incursion and massacre

 The tit-for-tat fighting between Los Zetas and the Sinaloa cartel started in the Mexican state of Veracruz, a strategic smuggling region with a giant gulf port.

 On 20 September 2011 at around 5:00 pm, several vehicles blocked a major avenue in Boca del Río, Veracruz.
 Once traffic stopped, armed men abandoned two trucks in the middle of the highway.
 Then they opened the gates of the truck beds and left a written message behind.
 Other gunmen pointed their weapons at the frightened drivers.
 The cartel members then fled the scene.

 The two trucks that were left at an underpass near a shopping mall contained 35 dead bodies.
 Consequently, the stunned motorists began to grab their cellphones and post messages on Twitter warning other drivers to avoid the area.
 When first discovered, all of the corpses were alleged to be members of Los Zetas, but it was later proven that only six of them had been involved in minor crime incidents, and none of them were involved with organized crime.
 Some of the victims had their hands tied and bore signs of torture.
 The message left behind stated the following:

 The banner's reference to "G.N." was a clear reference to Gente Nueva, but the Jalisco New Generation Cartel later assumed full responsibility for the massacre and the incursions in the state of Veracruz, traditionally considered turf of Los Zetas.

 Present-day

 The group suffered setbacks in 2013.
 Mario Nuñez Meza, also known as, M-10 or El Mayito, was arrested in Ciudad Juarez.
 Months later they arrested his brother M-12 also in Juarez.
 On 11 December 2013, Gente Nueva high-ranking leader Jesús Gregorio Villanueva Rodríguez (alias "El R5") was shot and injured as he left a fast food restaurant in the state of Sonora, his area of operations.
-His girlfriend and him were taken to the hospital, but Villanueva Rodríguez died after receiving medical attention.
+His girlfriend and he were taken to the hospital, but Villanueva Rodríguez died after receiving medical attention.